Welcome to SCOOP's Website!

 "Have a Heart" Program

-SCOOP has 15 cats who have been diagnosed with some form of cardiomyopathy, or are being monitored.
+SCOOP has 21 cats who have been diagnosed with some form of cardiomyopathy, or are being monitored.
 Among the special needs cats at SCOOP, this is the most expensive medical issue to monitor and treat.
 The cost can exceed $1,000 each year per cat, and much more when a cat is in the final stages of heart disease.
 Treatment extends the life of these cats and improves their quality of life.
-Sadly, SCOOP has lost four cats to heart disease: Squirrel at age 10, Toby at age 12, Archie at age 6, Izzy at age 12, Squirrel at age 10, Star at age 17, and Stewie at age 12.
+This program in in memory of those SCOOP cats who have lost their lives due to heart disease: Squirrel, age 10, Toby, age 12, Archie, age 6, Izzy, age 12, Squirrel, age 10, Star, age 17, Romie, age 12, Randy, age 15, and Stewie, age 12.
 Donations to our "Have a Heart" program will assist us in providing the best possible medical care to these cats who suffer from heart disease.
 All donations are tax deductible.
 Thank you!

 Who We Are: